Jaytoven562/Jerred-Friends/src/README.md

 [Jerred & Friends]
 This is the official repository for Jerred & Friends.
 Jerred & Friends is a passion project of mine.
 It is a pet adoption website for a shelter that I hope to grow in to a real business one day.
 This was built using HTML, CSS, JavaScript, and Bootstrap 5.
+I will be adding backend
+Java code soon in conjunction with springMVC and MySQL .

 [Table of Contents]
 Features